-You’ve got your new Huawei Mate 20 Pro in your hands, but there’s something you’re not sure about or an issue that just doesn’t seem right.
-You may not be alone and your Mate 20 Pro may have a gremlin or two inside.
-Here’s our roundup of problems being reported about Huawei’s otherwise very impressive phone.
+You’ve got your Huawei Mate 20 Pro in your hands, but there’s something you’re not sure about or an issue that just doesn’t seem right.
+You may not be alone, and your Mate 20 Pro may have a gremlin or two inside.
+Here’s our roundup of the most common problems being reported about Huawei’s otherwise very impressive phone.

 We’ve seen a few complaints in the Huawei forum and in the XDA Developers forum about issues with NFC and specifically with payments through Google Pay not working properly.
-There are a couple of different possible issues here, so here’s what to try:
+This doesn’t seem to be an issue with EMUI 10, but only EMUI 9.
+However, if you are still on EMUI 9, there are a couple of different possible issues here, so here’s what to try:

 - If you have rooted your Mate 20 Pro or unlocked the bootloader, that may prevent mobile payments from working; installing an Android beta can also impact banking apps.